 What can I do with a degree in Geography?

-Through their Geography degree, graduates develop a valuable set of skills that are transferrable to a range of careers, including:
+Through their Geography degree, graduates gain a valuable set of transferable skills such as:

 - Ability to identify positive and negative aspects of the interaction between human activities and the environment

 - Practical application of sustainability concepts

 - Ability to design and carry out research projects